CodingGardenCommunity/app-backend/README.md

 ### Prerequisites

-Got to [EditorConfig](https://editorconfig.org/#download) and see if you need to isntall a Plugin/Extension for your editor.
+Got to [EditorConfig](https://editorconfig.org/#download) and see if you need to install a Plugin/Extension for your editor.

 In the future the API will need access to a MongoDB database.